 Memory Exercises For Situational Awareness

 Memory exercises in general are a great idea for improving situational awareness, along with healthy "brain games".
-Memorization is a great place to start to increase mental sharpness, and can come in handy when you loose your grocery list.
+Memorization is a great place to start to increase mental sharpness, and can come in handy when you lose your grocery list.
 Start by memorizing things like a grocery list or food orders to start with, once you get that down expand it to more difficult things that have more variables.

 Drawing a map from memory will also help with memory exercises.
 And keep in mind that all of these things together will increase brain function, which in turn increase overall situational awareness.
 That is of course assuming that your focusing on training situational awareness at the same time.